King to visit Auschwitz on Holocaust Memorial Day

 The King will travel to Auschwitz to mark the 80th anniversary of its liberation as Sir Keir Starmer spoke of the “collective endeavour” to defeat the “hatred of difference” on Holocaust Memorial Day.

-Charles will join survivors and other dignitaries invited to a service at the site of the former concentration camp in Poland on Monday, also meeting the country’s President Andrzej Duda during his brief visit.
+Charles will join survivors and other dignitaries invited to a service on Monday at the site of the former Nazi concentration camp in what was German-occupied Poland during the Second World War, also meeting Poland’s President Andrzej Duda during his brief visit.

 The Prince of Wales will attend official commemorations in London to mark the anniversary, at which the Prime Minister is also expected to speak.